mmatschiner/CladeAge-Tutorial/README.md

 ### Preparing the molecular dataset

 As a first step, download the molecular dataset of Near et al. {% cite Near2013 -A --file CladeAge-Tutorial/master-refs.bib %} from the Dryad data repository connected to their publication.
-On the command-line, this could be done using the `wget` utility:
+On the command-line of a Mac or Linux computer, this could be done using the `wget` utility:

 ```sh
 wget https://datadryad.org/bitstream/handle/10255/dryad.50839/Near_et_al.nex